 Images of Connor's Work

 Connor Jacobson started working in the Harvard Program in Therapeutic Science in August 2015.
-He began his research working alongside Post-doc Sharon Wang of the Sorger Lab.
-Their research, sponsored by the FDA, involved exploring cardiotoxic effects seen in patients treated with tyrosine-kinase inhibitors (TKIs).
-TKIs have been seen to be effective in reducing cancerous symptoms as first- and second-pass therapeutics but have been noted to cause cardiotoxicity such as myocardial infarctions and abnormal heart beating patterns, among others.
-As a member of both the LSP and Sorger Labs, Connor’s primary duties include studying the longitudinal effects of a panoply of drugs dosed to cell types of interest (namely IPS-derived Cor4U cardiomyocytes) and investigating the ways in which these drugs effect the Cor4U as well as various cancer cell lines.
-By employing a pre-existing protocol of cyclic immunofluorescence (CycIF; developed by Dr. Jia-Ren Lin of the Sorger Lab), a plethora of directly conjugated and unconjugated antibodies have been validated by Connor in the Cor4U.
-CycIF is traditional, indirect immunofluorescence, however, once secondary antibodies have been added and the cells imaged, a fluorophore-inactivation solution (H2O2-based) is added to the cells, bleaching the fluorophores of the secondary antibodies.
+He began his research working on a project, sponsored by the FDA, exploring cardiotoxic effects seen in patients treated with tyrosine-kinase inhibitors (TKIs).
+TKIs have been seen to be effective in reducing cancerous symptoms as first- and second-pass therapeutics but have been noted to cause cardiotoxicity such as myocardial infarctions and abnormal heart beating patterns, among others (the paper can be found here).
+As a member of both the LSP and Sorger Labs, Connor initially studied the longitudinal effects of multiple drugs dosed to cell types of interest (IPS-derived Cor4U cardiomyocytes) and investigated the ways in which these drugs effect Cor4U cells as well as various cancer cell lines.
+By employing a pre-existing protocol of cyclic immunofluorescence (CycIF; developed by Dr. Jia-Ren Lin of the Sorger Lab), over 200 unconjugated and direct;y conjugated antibodies have been validated.
+CycIF is traditional indirect immunofluorescence, however, once secondary antibodies have been added for imaging, a photo-bleaching solution (H2O2-based) is added to quench the fluorophores of the secondary antibodies.
 Following washes, the cells are re-stained with directly conjugated antibodies and re-imaged as subsequent “cycles.”

-Beginning with Connor’s initial battery of optimization and troubleshooting experiments, a finely-tuned plate-based CycIF (p-CycIF) workflow was established and applied to the cardiomyocytes.
+After an initial battery of optimization and troubleshooting experiments, Connor established a finely-tuned plate-based CycIF (p-CycIF) workflow in cardiomyocytes.
 By exploring how particular biomarkers clustered over time and dose at a single-cell resolution, Connor helped reveal which epitopes are indicative of cardiotox at the mechanistic and signaling-pathway level.
 The hope is to predict cardiotox when these TKIs are used in cancer patients and to offer combination therapies that may alleviate unwanted cardiotox.

 Connor works tirelessly on establishing a standardized protocol for all cyclic immunofluorescence assays from initial experimental design to image registration and processing.
 By refining the current CycIF protocols down to the most minute details, Connor has streamlined the ways in which we perform high-throughput plate-based microscopy across multiple systems in HiTS.
 If you would like to perform a CycIF experiment or have specific questions as to how to best proceed, email him at: email@example.com